 Vocabulary Graphic Organizers

 Enrich students' vocabulary by providing visual tools as a valuable resource for anchoring vocabulary instruction.
-Give students a mental image of a word's meaning through placing a new word such as the name of an animal in the center of a concept web and identifying types or traits of the animal in the areas connected to the center of the web.
+Give students a mental image of a word's meaning by placing a new word, such as the name of an animal, in the center of a concept web and identifying the animalís types or traits in the areas connected to the center of the web.
+All graphic organizer PDFs are editable for use in a digital classroom environment, or downloadable and printable so students can complete them using pen or pencil.

 Why Vocabulary Graphic Organizers